Britain to complete plan next year to reach net zero transport emissions

 The bill will also establish an office for environment protection which will hold the government to account on its progress towards the 2050 net zero emissions target.

+That is expected to outline the government’s ambitions for the future of the country’s energy system.

+“I am very ambitious about our decarbonisation ambitions and the need to set targets and milestones to enable business to get on with it with a very clear steer from government,” Leadsom said.

-Reporting by Nina Chestney; Editing by Nick Macfie
+Reporting by Nina Chestney; Editing by Nick Macfie and Deepa Babington